 Every strand of her work aims to plant the seed of proactive self-enquiry, building resilience through creativity and harnessing the possibility of self-acceptance and wellbeing through self-love.

 ‘The art is a sacred space between us where we may both step back and observe the fire and protect ourselves from the burn.
 When we sit with ourselves in the art we allow our inner landscapes to be revealed.
 The shapes, sounds, movements, images and voices that populate our private worlds are illustrated and brought to life.
 The intensity of their message is held safely and validated by the art.’

-After decades of teaching holistically in schools using the power of theatre, Vikki is now emerging into the business space, openly and unashamedly claiming the identity of artist.
+After decades of teaching holistically in schools using the power of theatre, Vikki is now emerging into the business space, openly and unashamedly claiming the identity of artist and wisdom gatherer.